uber/Cadence-Docs/src/blog/_posts/2024-07-11-yearly-roadmap-update.md

 ### Domain Reports (continue)

 We plan to release this internal feature to open source as soon as possible.
-On top of presenting this data on built-in Cadence surfaces (web, CLI. etc.) and create APIs to make it integratable with deployment systems, user service UIs, periodic reports and any other service that would like to consume.
+On top of presenting this data on built-in Cadence surfaces (web, CLI. etc.) we will create APIs to make it integratable with deployment systems, user service UIs, periodic reports and any other service that would like to consume.

 ### Non-determinism Detection Improvements (continue)